Special Events in Tulsa

 - Insurance: Any Special Event which

-necessitates the closing of a street or sidewalk, and any Special
+necessitates the closing of a street or sidewalk, escort, carnival

-Event which includes the serving or consumption of alcoholic
+and any Special Event which includes the serving or consumption of

-beverages and/or beer, must carry a policy of liability insurance
+alcoholic beverages and/or beer, must carry a policy of liability

-insurance policy should be issued by an insurance company licensed
+Such insurance policy should be issued by an insurance company

-to do business in the State of Oklahoma.
-A certificate of
+licensed to do business in the State of Oklahoma.
+A

-such insurance coverage, naming the City of Tulsa (175 East 2nd
+certificate of such insurance coverage, naming the City of Tulsa

 - Private Property: If your event is taking